ItsDanik/rfidisk/README.md

 - Potentially package it as a DeckyLoader plugin?

 Could:
-- Make RFIDisk manager themable (colors) with pre-installed light theme, dark theme, catppuccin mocha theme:
+- Make RFIDisk manager themable (colors) with pre-ed light theme, dark theme, catppuccin mocha theme:
   A simple dropdown menu in RFIDisk manager selects theme.
 Themes should be located in rfidisk-manager-themes.json
 - Seperate a python script to display configurable/themable notifications.
 Each entry could contain an extra field that contains path to image for display (along with preformatted text and potentially icons).